CORE Subjects EC-6

 Table of Contents

-CORE Subjects EC-6 Exam
+CORE Subjects EC-6 Breakdown top

 Each subtest has a specific number of questions you must complete in the allotted time.
 Below is a breakdown of the number of question per subtest, as well as the time allotted to answer the questions.